Snowed In? Here Are 5 Netflix Series To Binge This Weekend

 It is the winter that keeps on giving, and at this point, there is no doubt that the groundhog, Punxsutawney Phil, lied earlier this month when he predicted that spring is just around the corner.
 Meteorologists forecast a massive winter storm will affect much of the United States this weekend.
-From near blizzard conditions in Arizona, New Mexico, and Southern California to the Plains and into the Great Lakes and New England, a broad swath of the lower 48 will find itself under a blanket of the white stuff with poor visibility outside.
+From near blizzard conditions in Arizona, New Mexico, and Southern California, to the Plains and into the Great Lakes and New England, a broad swath of the lower 48 states will find itself under a blanket of the white stuff with poor visibility outside.

-Dubbed Winter Storm Quiana, The Weather Channel reported that some areas like Las Vegas already have snow on the ground.
-The half inch of snow that fell in Las Vegas on February 20 marks the second latest date the city has ever received snowfall, and Sin City is bracing for another round of winter weather this evening.
+The Weather Channel reported that some areas like Las Vegas already have snow on the ground because of Winter Storm Quiana.
+The half-inch of snow that fell in Las Vegas on February 20 marks the second latest date the city has ever received snowfall, and Sin City is bracing for another round of winter weather this evening.

 With such an icy blast and poor driving conditions, there’s nothing to do but stay home with a hot beverage and ride out the winter weather with a warm blanket and some Netflix binge-watching.
 Here’s a list of five series so good that even people who aren’t snowed in will want to stay home and catch up on TV over the next several days.